Fuechs/Fux/CONTRIBUTING.md

 - Verify that the modified code is working as expected.
 - Add yourself to the [authors list](./AUTHORS.md) using [this template](#author-template)[^5].
 - Create a pull request to the development branch[^3][^4].
-- Give us your agreement that your code will be licensed unter the [Apache License v2.0 with LLVM Expcetions](./LICENSE).
+- With contributing, you agree to the terms regarding contributions[^6] defined in the [Apache License v2.0 with LLVM Exceptions](./LICENSE).
 - Your pull request will be reviewed, and if accepted merged.

 [^1]: A few lines of code, spelling errors, additional information in markup / text / comments.